The Young British Artist Movement (YBA): 10 Famous Artworks You Should Know

 7. Jenny Saville, Plan (1993)

-The painting Plan (1993) by artist Jenny Saville moves in a field of tension between classical technique and modern body images.
+The painting Plan (1993) by artist Jenny Saville moves in a field of tension between classical technique and images of the modern body.
 In her painting, Saville looks down on the viewer and, by applying topographical lines, turns her body into a map that the viewer can explore by looking at the painting.
 What the viewer sees is by no means polished and perfect like many people are used to seeing in painting.
 Instead, the body in the picture shows soft shapes and dents.
-The art collector Charles Saatchi became aware of the painter in the 1990s, bought all her paintings that were presented in an exhibition in Edinburgh and then took her under an 18-month contract to give her the opportunity to paint new pictures.
+The art collector Charles Saatchi became aware of Saville in the 1990s, bought all her paintings that were presented in an exhibition in Edinburgh, and then took her under an 18-month contract to give her the opportunity to paint new pictures.

 8. Chris Ofili, The Holy Virgin Mary (1996)